National Poll Shows Tide Is Turning on 43 Years of Restricting Abortion Coverage

 “No one should be denied the full spectrum of reproductive health care, including abortion, because of their zip code or income level.
 Sadly, that’s the reality for too many low-income people and people of color around the country due to the discriminatory Hyde Amendment,” said U.S. Representative Barbara Lee (D-California), who introduced the EACH Woman Act in the U.S. House.
 “I introduced the EACH Woman Act because it’s past time to repeal Hyde and ensure that everyone is empowered to make critical decisions about pregnancy regardless of financial situation.”

 This year, states, and cities are also stepping up to end coverage restrictions.
 Lawmakers made Maine the 16th state to cover abortion care through its state Medicaid program.
 Illinois lawmakers, two years after ensuring their state Medicaid covered abortion, passed the Reproductive Health Act, which ensures private insurance coverage.
 This summer, New York City became the first city to directly fund abortion care and Austin, Texas, became the first city in the country to provide support like transportation and childcare for those seeking abortion.
+The results of our research have shown that Levitra is used exclusively by men, it has a property that women love: Levitra slows down the process of ejaculation.
+Sex becomes really full and high-quality.
+The recommended frequency of use is 1 time per day.
+The dose is 5-20 mg.
+Alcohol intake does not affect the effectiveness, it is not recommended to combine the drug with fatty foods.

 “As we mark the anniversary of the passage of the Hyde Amendment, it’s imperative that cities and states continue to step up,” said New York Councilwoman Carlina Rivera, Co-Chair of the Council Women’s Caucus.
 “From our work creating the Abortion Access Fund in the New York City Council to our efforts to ensure that women’s health care providers can remain open following Title X rules changes, New York City is clearly leading on the front lines, and we will continue to do so for every woman in this country.”